peterhaefliger/hugo/content/_index.md

 The pilgrim has a vision and decides to embark on a journey to an important goal.
 Just think of the [Wise Men from the East in the Gospel of Matthew](https://www.bibleserver.com/KJV/Matthew2%3A1): When they suddenly detect a new star in the sky, they know that an old prophecy has been fulfilled.
 They immediately want to go see the Messiah.
 They don’t know how to get there or how long it will take them.
 They just follow the star.

-The pilgrim is completely committed to his goal and focused on his mission and has enormous courage: He leaves his comfort zone without knowing the exact route to the goal nor the challenges ahead.
-He is agile and open-minded – able and willing to learn on the way.
-He is humble and respects the people who share or cross his path.
+The pilgrim is completely committed to their goal and focused on their mission and has enormous courage: They leave their comfort zone without knowing the exact route to the goal nor the challenges ahead.
+They are agile and open-minded – able and willing to learn on the way.
+They are humble and respect the people who share or cross their path.

-So I created my own pilgrim icon:
+That's why I decided to create my own pilgrim icon:

 ![pilgrims](/images/3_pilgrims.png)